-The following 15 multiple-choice questions are designed to help you get a rough idea of how much you already know about Canada.
+The following 20 multiple-choice questions are designed to help you get an idea of how much you already know about Canada.
 These questions are often missed by users preparing for the Canadian Citizenship Test.

 Who proclaimed the amended Constitution of Canada in 1982?

-The Canadian Constitution was amended in 1982 to include the Canadian Charter of Rights and Freedoms, which begins.
+The Canadian Constitution was amended in 1982 to include the Canadian Charter of Rights and Freedoms.